WordPress Statnive Plugin · Parhum Khoshbakht

 Methodology and Reproducibility

 All tests were run using our open-source perf-impact testing framework.
-The test script (perf-impact-runner.sh) automates plugin toggling, cache flushing, warmup, and k6 browser testing.
+The test script (perf-impact-runner.sh) automates plugin toggling, cache priming, warmup, and k6 browser testing.
 Results are saved as JSON for historical comparison.

 To reproduce these results on your own WordPress installation: